 The Copper Penny Pub in historic Hot Springs offers Irish pub fare, live music, and nightlife in a traditional Irish pub experience.
 This relatively new Irish hotspot features an eclectic menu of Irish pub food, including Irish stew, and also hosts an Irish brunch on Sundays.

-This three-day festival begins on St. Patrick’s Day as it celebrates the beginning of the springtime season in Southwest Arkansas.
+This multi-day festival celebrates the beginning of the springtime season in Southwest Arkansas.
 The Annual Jonquil Festival is held in the historic Washington State Park where thousands gather to create memories and celebrate springtime tradition.